meganscode/getting_started/README.md

 ## Trello
 A [Trello](https://trello.com/en-US/tour) board is a list of lists, filled with cards, used by you and your team.
 It's a lot more than that, though.
 Trello has everything you need to organize projects of any size.
-Open a card and you can add comments, upload file attachments, create checklists, add labels and due dates, and more.
+Open a card and you can add comments, upload file attachments, create checklists, add labels and due dates, and more!